Cocker Spaniel Breed Council

 HIPS

 Kennel Club/British Veterinary Association Hip Scoring scheme, recommended by the Kennel Club for all dogs and bitches prior to being bred from.
 This is a one off X-ray done by any veterinary surgeon under anesthetic, usually performed before the age of 18 months, and then submitted to one of the Kennel Club’s panel of assessors.
 When a dog is hip scored, the degree of hip dysplasia present is indicated by a score assigned to each hip.
 The hip score is the sum of the points awarded for each of nine aspects of the X-rays of both hip joints.
 The minimum hip score is 0 and the maximum is 106 (53 for each hip).
 The lower the score the less the degree of hip dysplasia present.
 An average (or mean) score is calculated for all breeds scored under the scheme and advice for breeders is to only breed from dogs with scores well below the breed mean score.
-The current breed mean score for Cockers is 14 (as at January 1 2006).
+The current breed mean score for Cockers is 10 (as at December 2016).

-More information on the Hip Dysplasia scheme can be found at http://www.bva.co.uk/public/chs/hip_scheme.asp
+More information on the Hip Dysplasia scheme can be found at https://www.bva.co.uk/canine-health-schemes/hip-scheme/

 KIDNEYS